liutiantian233/CPP-Project/Wrong book/README.md

 - it is itself not a function, but a way to create a function
 - it contains the keyword `template`
 - it makes use of a template parameter to represent a calling type

+# about function parameter which is both a const and a reference

+**True**

+- you can not change the parameter inside the function

+**False**

+- a copy is made of that parameter when the function is invoked
+- it only works with pointer types